 Operational Flow Orders.
 Should either Party receive an operational flow order or other order or notice from a Transporter requiring action to be taken in connection with this Agreement or Gas flowing under this Agreement ("OFO"), such Party shall immediately notify the other Party of the OFO and provide the other Party a copy of same by facsimile.
 The Parties shall take all actions required by the OFO within the time prescribed.
 Each Party shall indemnify, defend and hold harmless the other Party from any Claims, including, without limitation, all non-compliance penalties and attorneys' fees, associated with an OFO (i) of which the Indemnifying Party failed to give the Indemnified Party the notice required hereunder or (ii) under which the Indemnifying Party failed to take the action required by the OFO within the time prescribed.

 Financial Matters Billing, Invoice Date, Charges and Payment.
 By the 10th Day of each calendar Month following the Month in which Gas was Scheduled under a Transaction, Seller shall provide Buyer with a written statement setting forth Gas Scheduled during the preceding Month, and other charges due Seller, including, without limitation, deficiency charges under Article 3.
 Billing and payment will be based on Scheduled quantities.
 Within five Business Days of the request of either Party, the other Party shall provide, to the extent it has a legal right of access thereto and/or such statement is then available, a copy of the Transporter's allocation or imbalance statement applicable to Gas sold hereunder for the requested period.
 The difference, if any, between Scheduled and actual quantities delivered or accepted shall be treated as Imbalances under Article 7.
 Buyer shall remit any amounts due on the 25th Day of the Month in which Seller's statement was received; provided if Seller’s statement is provided after the 10th Day of the Month, Buyer's payment obligation shall be extended by a like amount.
-If the due date for any payment to be made under this Agreement is not a Business Day, the due date for such payment shall be the following Business Day.
-Payment of all funds shall be made in U. S. currency and as indicated in Exhibit "A" in such manner that funds are immediately available to the payee on the applicable due date.
+If the due date for any payment to be made under this Agreement is not a Business Day, the due date for such payment shall be the next following Business Day.
+Payment of all funds shall be made in U. S. currency and as indicated in Exhibit "A" by Wire Transfer or Automated Clearing House (ACH).
 Each Party shall take all actions necessary to effect payments in accordance with the process stated in Exhibit "A." If Buyer or Seller should fail to remit any amounts in full when due hereunder, interest on the unpaid portion shall accrue from the date due at a rate equal to the Interest Rate.
 Billings, payments and statements shall be made to the accounts or the addresses/facsimiles specified in Exhibit "A."

 Suspension of Performance.
 If either Party fails to make a timely payment and such failure is not remedied within two Business Days after such Party receives written notice of default, the nondefaulting Party, in addition to other remedies, may suspend the Scheduling of Gas until such amount, including interest, is paid; provided, if the defaulting Party, in good faith, shall dispute the amount of any such billing or part thereof and shall pay such amounts as it concedes to be correct, together with supporting documentation acceptable in industry practice to support the amount paid or disputed, no suspension shall be permitted.